mendix/docs/content/ats/howtos/index.md

 ## 1 Introduction

-The how-to's for ATS are divided according to the ATS version.
+The how-to's for ATS are categorized according to the ATS version.

 ## 2 Main Documents in This Category